-Gassen – known as the “AZpuckMan” for his decades of Arizona hockey media work – has won multiple Arizona Press Club awards, including a 2017 honor for his hockey column in the Arizona Daily Star newspaper.
+Gassen – known as the “AZpuckMan” for his decades of Arizona hockey media work – has won multiple Arizona Press Club awards, including the 2017 & 2018 honors for his hockey column in the Arizona Daily Star newspaper.
 His professional work as an award-winning journalist, filmmaker, and broadcaster stretches over more than 35 years.

-Gassen has also served as a color commentator for Pac-12 Network college hockey TV broadcasts and AHL radio.
+Gassen has also served as a color commentator for Pac-12 Network college hockey TV broadcasts, and AHL radio & TV broadcasts.
 He is a proud media alumnus of both The Ohio State University and The University of Arizona.